 Dogs with Addison’s disease lack sufficient cortisol.
 Signs of Addison’s include loss of energy and strength, gastrointestinal problems, and little or no appetite.
 Trembling is another symptom.
 Addison’s is often misdiagnosed, which can lead to more severe problems.
 If your dog seems chronically ill and undernourished, talk to your doctor about all the possible causes to ensure that, if it is Addison’s, treatment can be given as soon as possible.

 8. Advanced age

 Unfortunately, aging dogs are at increased risk for disorders that cause trembling and cognitive deterioration.
-You can’t reverse the decline, but you can work with your vet to find therapies and treatments that will help reduce discomfort and support your pet during the senior years.
+You can’t reverse the decline, but you can work with your vet to find therapies and treatments, like Deramaxx, Rimadyl (aka Carprofen), or Dasuquin, that will help reduce discomfort and support your pet during the senior years.

 More on Dog Health